-Dr. Shanna Kennedy-Quigley’s paper from the Etruscan Studies Journal on the Etruscan visual representations of the Birth of Athena and Minerva provides historical, artistic, and cultural perspective of its common use in imagery, as adopted by not only The American Minervan, but many others.
+Dr. Shanna Kennedy-Quigley’s paper from the Etruscan Studies Journal on the Etruscan visual representations of the Birth of Athena and Minerva provides historical, artistic, and cultural perspective of its common use in imagery.
 The paper explains the significant differences in the Etruscan cultural attitudes toward women, from those of their Greek contemporaries.
 It examines Etruscan representations of the myth, and its departure from Greek archetypes, demonstrating that these variations reflect the liberated status of women in Etruria.
 The study argues, that Etruscan deviations from the Greek representations was an artistic choice.
-Minerva (goddess of wisdom, strategic warfare, sponsor of arts, trade, and strategy), had become symbolic in early United States history, art & architecture, and a representation of the early republic and republicanism (see Columbia – American Minerva and the Fasces in “Reconstruction” for Equal Rights (1868), Harper’s Weekly).
-Minerva does not represent however, to the ancient philosophers and theosophists merely allegorical, characteristics, behaviors, or art, but the myth of her birth has reference to (1) cosmogony, and (2) thus represents an occult PRINCIPLE, among the “Gods” in nature; as INTELLIGENCE, or MIND — a “God,” as to the metaphysics of Force and Motion in Occult Philosophy; and as the source of the Initiate’s mind, their resurrection, or spiritual regeneration.
-I have tried to use the ideal as it was variously comprehended, and as a model for both sexes, for it appeals to the mind, or soul.
-The fact her characteristics and representations have some foundation in Etruscan women, makes it all the more real.
-Moreover, characteristics associated with Menvra, are republican, the democratic Ideal of MAN in-becoming a model educated (enlightened) citizen.
+MINERVA (goddess of wisdom, strategic warfare, sponsor of arts, trade, and strategy) became symbolic in early United States history, art and architecture, and a representation of the republic (see Columbia – American Minerva and the Fasces in “Reconstruction” for Equal Rights (1868), Harper’s Weekly).

 Etruscan Studies 8:5 (2001), 64-78